rmzetti/hover-exec/README.md

 From inside the editor the following 'one-liners' are available - hover over the command, then click the file name to open the file in the editor.

-`edit %h/README.md` //%h is a hover-exec command line variable giving the extension path \
+`edit %h/README` //%h is a hover-exec command line variable giving the extension path \
-`edit %h/READMORE.md` //extended README \
+`edit %h/READMORE` //extended README \
-`edit %h/test/basic_tests.md` //basic tests for javascript code blocks\
+`edit %h/test/basic_tests` //basic tests for javascript code blocks\
-`edit %h/test/misc_tests.md` //benchmark tests and REPLs
+`edit %h/test/misc_tests` //benchmark tests and REPLs

 - NB.
 Each of the above commands (highlighted in preview) must be surrounded by single backtick.
 The 'edit' one-liner does not have to start in column 1.
 - In the above, %h is a hover-exec command variable giving the extension path.

-`js vscode.commands.executeCommand("markdown.showPreview", vscode.Uri.file('%e'))` //one-liner to show the preview for the current file.

 Using *hover-exec* in the vscode editor on these files will allow live testing and comparison with the test outputs provided.
 Note that any changes made to these files will be reverted if *hover-exec* is updated, so save the file locally if you want to keep changes.

-For more detail, `edit %h/READMORE.md`.
+For more detail, `edit %h/READMORE`.

 ## Contents
 - [Hover-exec README](#hover-exec-readme)